 God's Love is a mini-oratorio for SATB and organ.
 The texts are hand picked from the new testament and there are two tenor recitatives as well as three choruses.

-It was premiere during a concert in August 2016 and I made a studio recording which you can look at (or listen to?).
+It was premiere during a concert in August 2016 and I made a studio recording that you can look at (or listen to?).

-This piece was written for a concert with the Lawrence Parl Community Church which the theme of Canadian composers.
-Having just received my Canadian citizenship, I figured I was eligible to write something for it.
+This piece was written for a concert with the Lawrence Parl Community Church, with the theme of Canadian composers.
+Having just received my Canadian citizenship, I figured I qualified to write something for it.

 I found a lovely poem by Canadian poet Bliss Cartman called Spring's Saraband.
 It is a very evocative poem about nature, and quite naturally lent itself to be put to music.